mvcds/my-library/domain-driven-design/3 - The building blocks of a model-driven-design/2 - A model expressed in software/11 - Identity.md

 ---

-It might not be intrinsic to a thing in the world, but we can defined it as a meaning superimposed to the [[2 - Domain Model]] because it is useful
+It might not be intrinsic to a thing in the world, but we can defined it as a meaning superimposed to the [[Domain Model]] because it is useful

 ---